processing/p5.js-web-editor/developer_docs/public_api.md

 ### Validations

-- `files` must have exactly one top-level file with the `.html` extension
-    - We could create a default `index.html` if not provided?
+- `files` must have exactly one top-level file with the `.html` extension.
+If none is provided, then a default `index.html` and associated `style.css` will be automatically created.

 ## DirectoryContents